- In Gartner’s 2016 Magic Quadrant, SAS has been ranked the best in terms of ‘ability to execute’ the 10th year in a row.

 - SAS Certified Platform Administrator for SAS 9

-Simplilearn offers a certification program tailored to your needs and mentored by the best leaders in the industry.
+Simplilearn offers a Data Science courses tailored to your needs and mentored by the best leaders in the industry.
 Actual coding examples and demos make learning comprehensive and interactive, while industry projects help you gain hands-on work experience.